dessant/wesa/README.md

 wesa revision -m "Revision description"
 ```

-A revision module will be created at `storage/revisions`, edit the `upgrade`
+A revision module will be created at `storage/revisions`.
+Import the dependencies that are needed to perform the revision
-function to declare storage changes.
+and edit the `upgrade` function to declare storage changes.

 A revision is made by modifying the `changes` object, which is persisted
 to storage at the end of the function.
-You also have direct access
-to the extension storage through the `storage` object, and you can
-import any module that is needed to perform the revision.

 ```js
 async function upgrade() {